chester-w-xie/FCAC_datasets/README.md

 |                     Duration of the sample                      |               All in 4 seconds                |               All in 1 second                |
 |                       Sampling frequency                        |                 All in 16K Hz                 |               All in 44.1K Hz                |

-## Preparation of the Nsynth-100 dataset
+## Preparation of the NSynth-100 dataset

 The NSynth dataset is an audio dataset containing 306,043 musical notes, each with a unique pitch, timbre, and envelope.
 Those musical notes are belonging to 1,006 musical instruments.

-Before constructing the Nsynth-100 dataset, we first conduct some statistical analysis on the Nsynth dataset, see [here](/Statistics_of_the_Nsynth_dataset.md).
+Before constructing the NSynth-100 dataset, we first conduct some statistical analysis on the NSynth dataset, see [here](/Statistics_of_the_Nsynth_dataset.md).

-Based on the statistical results, we obtain the Nsynth-100 dataset by the following steps:
+Based on the statistical results, we obtain the NSynth-100 dataset by the following steps:

-1. Download [Train set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-train.jsonwav.tar.gz), [Valid set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-valid.jsonwav.tar.gz), and [test set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-test.jsonwav.tar.gz) of the Nsynth dataset to your local machine and unzip them.
+1. Download [Train set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-train.jsonwav.tar.gz), [Valid set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-valid.jsonwav.tar.gz), and [test set](http://download.magenta.tensorflow.org/datasets/nsynth/nsynth-test.jsonwav.tar.gz) of the NSynth dataset to your local machine and unzip them.
 You should get a structure of the directory as follows:
 <pre>
-Your dataset root (Nsynth_audio_for_FCAC)
+Your dataset root (NSynth_audio_for_FCAC)
-├── nsynth-train　 # Training set of the Nsynth dataset │    ├── audio
+├── nsynth-train　 # Training set of the NSynth dataset │    ├── audio
 │    |    ├── bass_acoustic_000-024-025.wav
 │    |    └── ....
 │    └── examples.json  # meta file of the training set
 │
-├── nsynth-val  # Validation set of the Nsynth dataset │    ├── audio
+├── nsynth-val  # Validation set of the NSynth dataset │    ├── audio
 │    |    ├── bass_electronic_018-022-025.wav
 │    |    └── ....
 │    └── examples.json
 │
-└── nsynth-test # Test set of the Nsynth dataset
+└── nsynth-test # Test set of the NSynth dataset
      ├── audio
      |    ├── bass_electronic_018-022-100.wav
      |    └── ....